etclabscore/ECIPs/ECLIPs/ECIP-draft_succinct-proofs.md

 The FlyCLient paper can be followed almost exactly.
 Find it [here](https://eprint.iacr.org/2019/226.pdf)for specs.

 Missing from the paper is a specific way to attain the samples from the blockhash (used as random seed).
-For this proccess, I propose we use [slice-sampling](https://en.wikipedia.org/wiki/Slice_sampling).
-This should be a very efficient algorythm as long as our probability density function is _inversable_.
+For this process, I propose we use [slice-sampling](https://en.wikipedia.org/wiki/Slice_sampling).
+This should be a very efficient algorithm as long as our probability density function is _invertible_.
 We may require a hash during each iteration (~600).
-This proces is only required for building and verifying proofs, it is not required for instance, of miners.
+This process is only required for building and verifying proofs, it is not required for instance, of miners.

 <!--T